-Our canned life, in a meaning going beyond the technical lock-down, is not over yet: it is not time to let our guard down, and we all are responsible in doing our best.
+Our canned life is not over yet: even if we don’t have anymore an official lock-down, it is not time to let our guard down, and we all are responsible in doing our best.

-It is not that in the meantime there is nothing to say: rather, the problem is how to rearrange the whole tsunami of emotions and discoveries of this canned life, during and beyond the lock-down, from this observatory.
+It is not that in the meantime there is nothing to say: rather, the problem is how to rearrange the whole tsunami of emotions and discoveries of this canned life, during and beyond the lock-down, from this observatory in Abu Dhabi.

-I could tell you about the story of the Little Match Girl abroad (but “after all, you went to look for it”).
+I could tell you about the story of the Little Match Girl abroad (but “after all, you went to look for it”, ok).

-About that pain that hurts and does not heal: an important part of your life is taking place there, in Italy, without you, between yellow and red areas that are suddenly very far and inaccessible.
+About that pain that hurts and does not heal: an important part of your life is taking place there, in Italy, without you, between yellow, orange and red areas that are suddenly very far and inaccessible.

-But, instead, I would like to talk about other explorations and discoveries from my canned life in Abu Dhabi, as I have pinned them down, thinking that every discovery would deserve a post, but then I didn’t find the words and I think that too many words are not required.
+But, instead, I would like to talk about other explorations and discoveries from my canned life in Abu Dhabi, as I have pinned them down during the hard 2020, thinking that every discovery would deserve a post, but then I didn’t find the words, and I think that too many words are not required.

 Notes of explorations and discoveries from a canned life

-📌 Realizing the coincidence that, just in this period, led you to live between a cemetery under maintenance and a busy maternity hospital
+📌 Realizing the odd coincidences that, just during these times, led you to live between a cemetery under maintenance (!) and a busy maternity hospital

-📌 The alert screaming on your mobile phone, to notify you of the curfew: the first few times it freezes your blood, and then you learn to appreciate that sound as a blessed friendly voice
+📌 The alert screaming on your mobile phone, to notify the curfew: the first few times it freezes your blood, and then you learn to appreciate that sound as a blessed friendly voice.

-📌 Mask and gloves at forty degrees, with the sweat dripping, streams flowing from your plastic gloves
+📌 Mask plus gloves at forty degrees, with the sweat dripping, streams flowing from your plastic gloves.

-📌 Mask and eyeglasses fogged up by humidity, and how on earth can you clean them when your hands are soaked in gloves
+📌 Mask plus gloves plus eyeglasses fogged up by humidity, and how on earth can you clean them when your hands are soaked in those plastic gloves.

 📌 [and no, it is not true that we were used to the masks from the sandstorms of past years]